 On the menu: Canapés and Champagne

-Canapés might be bite-sized, but grazing all night can lead to over eating.
+Canapés might be bite-sized, but grazing all night can lead to overeating.
 The trick?
 Don’t go hungry.

 "Try having some Greek yoghurt with fruit and nuts before the party.
 It will help protect your gut against the alcohol, but also means you won’t arrive starving," suggests Shelley.

-On the menu: Pot luck
+On the menu: Classic party snacks

-For the adults, put together a grazing board loaded with grapes, olives, lean meats, unsalted nuts, wholegrain crackers, bread sticks and cherry tomatoes.
+For adults, put together a grazing board loaded with grapes, olives, lean meats, unsalted nuts, wholegrain crackers, bread sticks and cherry tomatoes.

-Tips on drinking more responsibly during the holidays
+Tips on drinking responsibly over the holidays

 If you’re out and about more often this festive season, you could end up drinking more than usual.
 Follow these simple tips to cut back on the booze:

-- Finish each drink before you allow anyone to top you up, to avoid losing track of how much you’re drinking.
+- Finish each drink before you allow anyone to top you up to avoid losing track of how much you’re drinking.

 - Opt for half-strength beer, or a spritzer, to reduce your alcohol consumption.